 2. Don’t ask dull questions.

-Sure, if you’re just meeting a teenager you might need to ask their name and school.
+Sure, if you’re meeting a teen for the first time, you might need to ask their name and school.
 But don’t go the expected route!
 Ditch the typical, “Do you like it there?” (a yes-or-no question).
 Instead, ask something a little unexpected.
-“If you had to choose just one class, or one teacher, and could ditch the rest, which would you choose?”
+“If you could choose just one class or one teacher and ditch the rest, which would you choose?”

 But unexpected questions don’t always come easy.
 So that’s why you always need to…